MonashProteomics/Phospho-Analyst/README.md

 ### Local installation

-The current version of Phospho-Analyst is hosted on `R - 4.1.0`.
-The detailed dependency information can be found in the `dependencies.txt` file.
+The current version of Phospho-Analyst is hosted on `R - 4.2.1`.
+The required packages can be installed by running the **install.R**.

 Once installed all the dependencies following steps to run the server locally.